-Joseph Lister (5 April 1827 – 10 February 1912) in full name also called Sir Joseph Lister, Baronet was British Surgeon and pioneer to introduced the antiseptic surgery which was helpful to improve the rate of survival through surgery and to reduce the perils of post-operative infections of any kind in the patient.
+Joseph Lister (5 April 1827 – 10 February 1912) in full name also called Sir Joseph Lister, Baronet was British Surgeon and pioneer to introduce the antiseptic surgery, which was helpful to improve the rate of survival through surgery and to reduce the perils of post-operative infections of any kind in the patient.

-When Lister was working at the Glasgow Royal Infirmity he introduced and raised the idea of sterile surgery in the medical field.
-He effectively introduced the importance of Carbolic Acid (also known as Phenol) which is used as an antiseptic to sterilize the surgical equipment and to clean the wound.
+When Joseph Lister was working at the Glasgow Royal Infirmity he introduced and raised the idea of sterile surgery in the medical field.
+Joseph Lister effectively introduced the importance of Carbolic Acid (also known as Phenol) which is used as an antiseptic to sterilize the surgical equipment and to clean the wound.

-Before that, the people generally believed that the chemical which is exposed or contact to bad atmospheric air causes infection in the wound and even on the time of surgery, doctors didn’t wash their hand.
+Before that, the people generally believed that the chemical which is exposed or contact to bad atmospheric air causes infection in the wound and even at the time of surgery, doctors didn’t wash their hands.

 Lister was impressed by the French Chemist Louis Pasteur fermentation idea about micro-organisms.
 Pasteur’s idea is to claim that the tiny microscopic organisms are responsible for the infection rather than bad air.

 Lister had thoroughly read the experimental work of Louis Pasture and trying to find the most appropriate method to eliminate these infectious micro-organisms which cause infection in patients.